VirgilBB/metal-validator-akash/TUTORIAL-TESTNET.md

 Before you begin, make sure you have:
 - ✅ Akash wallet with AKT tokens (for deployment costs)
 - ✅ Metal wallet (for staking and rewards - get test tokens from faucet)
-- ✅ Akash CLI installed OR access to Akash Console
+- ✅ Access to Akash Console (no CLI required)

-## 🚀 Deployment Options
+## 🚀 Deploy Your Validator

-### Option A: Akash Console (Easiest - No CLI Required)

 1. **Go to Akash Console**
    - Visit: https://console.akash.network/